naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Inheritance
 ^^^^^^^^^^^

-Inheritance is when a class (called a child, derived, or sub class) takes (inherits, hence the name) attributes and methods from another class (called a partent, base, or super class).
+Inheritance is when a class (called a child, derived, or sub class) takes (inherits, hence the name) attributes and methods from another class (called a parent, base, or super class).
 Typically this new class then extends upon the inherited members of the parent class through new attributes and/or methods.
 This can be used in a modular sense to considerablly reduce the amount of potentially redundent code within a program.
 It is possible to inherit from a class which itself inherited from another class.
 This can allow us to start with a very general class that then becomes progressivly more specific with each instance of inheritance.

 **Syntax:**